migrodri1980/Working-portfolio-/README.md

 *The utlization of different functions and calls such as (Redisplay/URenderGraphics/etc)

 *The manipulation and binding of VAO,VBO and EBO to produce 3d objects.

+### Project : Loginapplication.cpp

+#### Enhancement 2;

+This project incorporates a working knowledge of algorithms, data structures, and security input checks

+Several key elements incorporated in this project are as follows:

+*The creation the data structure Hash Table to facilitate user information and validation

+*Within the Hash Table for loops and pointers are utilized to creation HashTable functionality

+*